Semantic Search Guide: What Is It And Why Does It Matter?

 What Is Semantic Search?

-At its core, semantic search is a data-searching technique.
-It aims not only to interpret keywords within the search bar but also strives to determine the intent and contextual meaning behind a search query.
 But what is semantics, exactly?
 Well, it refers to the philosophical study of meaning.
 (Pretty deep, huh?)
 Even though philosophy doesn’t always relate to software engineering, it does in this instance, meaning the definition helps us better understand the concept at hand.

 Indeed, “semantic search” is synonymous with understanding your customer or buyer and is made possible through a combination of natural language processing (NLP) and machine learning (ML).
 In fact, these types of artificial intelligence make search results more comprehensive, seamless, and meaningful by understanding exactly what the prospect is trying to ask and what the user intent is behind the arrangement of keywords, as opposed to simply matching keywords to web pages.